lilangbr/42ft_server/README.md

 # 42ft_server

 This is a System Administration subject, to discover Docker and set up my first web server!

-This server runs multiples services:
+<h3>This server runs multiples services: </h3>
 * **Wordpress**,
 * **phpMyAdmin**, and a
 * **SQL database**